davidmerfield/Blot-theme-engine/README.md

   }
 };

+// Initialize the theme
-var theme = new Theme({
+var theme = new Theme({path: '/theme', locals: locals});
-  path: '/path/to/theme-directory',
-  locals: locals
-});

-// Compile and store the theme asynchronously theme.load(function(err){...});
+// Compile and store the theme in /theme theme.load(function(err){...});

 // Route requests to theme